Books & Other Materials

 A select collection of religion print periodical indexes (which access citations of journals and magazines by subject, author and date) can be found with the Seminary Library’s periodical collection.
 Print is no longer a purchased format.
 Print indexes historically provided access to a wealth of valuable, scholarly material not otherwise available.
 Periodical indexing and abstracting is now found through the research databases.

 Reference works are an excellent place to begin any research project.
 They include general and specialized encyclopedias, dictionaries, directories, yearbooks, atlases, biographical sources, concordances and biblical commentaries.
 All reference books have “R” above the call number and do not circulate.
 The library provides hundreds of e-reference books through several reference and e-book databases.

-The College Library collects certain titles in print authored by SDC college founders Dr. Art Peters, Dr. Henry Morris, and Dr. Timothy LaHaye, and SDC presidents and their spouses.
-SDC and SCS libraries also have a small collection of rare or older books in subject areas of particular interest to the institutions.
+The College Library collects certain titles in print authored by SDCC college founders Dr. Art Peters, Dr. Henry Morris, and Dr. Timothy LaHaye, and SDCC presidents and their spouses.
+SDCC and SCS libraries also have a small collection of rare or older books in subject areas of particular interest to the institutions.
 Materials in this collection may be used only in the library.
 Check with Library Staff for access.